What Is the CPA Exam?

 • TCP: approximately 55%

-FAR consistently has the lowest pass rate among the Core sections, reflecting the breadth of its syllabus (GAAP, government accounting, not-for-profit).
-Many candidates choose to take FAR first while their study motivation is highest.
+FAR consistently posts the lowest pass rate among the Core sections, and the syllabus breadth is why (GAAP, government accounting, not-for-profit).
+Many candidates take FAR first, while their study motivation is still running high.

 The 18-month rolling window adds strategic pressure.
-Once you pass your first section, the clock starts.
-If you do not pass all remaining sections within 18 months, your earliest passing scores expire and must be retaken.
+The clock starts the moment you pass your first section.
+Miss the deadline on the rest, and your earliest passing scores expire and have to be retaken.

 How to Prepare